 That’s why it’s important for parents to know what the components of an autism diagnosis should be: What kinds of information should a clinician who’s evaluating your child be considering?
 How can you know whether your clinician is following best practices in doing an autism assessment?

 Problems in social communication and social interaction are often what are flagged as possible signs of autism, and that’s one source of confusion.
-“There are a lot of things that can cause social problems,” points out Dr. Susan Epstein, a neuropsychologist at the Child Mind Institute.
+“There are a lot of things that can cause social problems,” points out Dr. Susan Epstein, a neuropsychologist.
 “There are subtle language disorders that can masquerade as autism.
 Or other disorders, particularly when they appear in clusters — ADHD, learning disorders, depression.”

 If a child is having trouble with formulating phrases or sentences, for example, that can create a situation that might at first glance look like a sign of autism, but could have other causes.
 “The child has trouble communicating, which causes problems with peers, so the child might become withdrawn.
 It looks like they’re having social problems, and they are, but it’s of a different nature,” explains Dr. Epstein.